juxt/astro-website/src/pages/blog/carve.md

 ```

 Carve might give you some false positives especially if you are doing
 some more advanced lazy loading and similar tricks.
-So it's important to
+So it's
 check manually (and by running your test suite) that you're not deleting
 something still required.